Aogle2/ComputerRMMBrandRecon/main/Readme.md

-This is the first commit on this for the project.

-This is just figuring out what computer brand is most common in the RMM that my company uses.

-The style that is used here is what I feel is important and how to hanndle this type of data.
+This is where the main action will take place, I have not gotten a full idea on how I wan this done but this is a start.